Here's everything we've heard so far about the Apple Watch Series 7, mixed with our wishlist.

 The Apple Watch Series 4 made some big design changes in terms of display and the Series 5, Series 6 and Watch SE adopt the same design.
 The general style and shape remain the same as the original Watch, but the newer watches offer a lot more screen in similar footprints.

 It could be therefore, that the Series 7 offers some bigger design changes, given the Series 5 only added an always-on display and built-in compass, while the Series 6 added a blood oxygen sensor.
-The Apple Watch has had the same form factor since it was first introduced though, so we would be surprised to see this change dramatically but you never know.
+Rumour has it a round watch face and wrap-around flexible display are being researched, but it isn't clear if they will be for this year's model or sometime in the future.

-We also expect more health and fitness features, perhaps taking on the likes of Garmin with more running functions like cadence tracking for example.
+We also expect more health and fitness features, perhaps taking on the likes of Garmin with a recovery feature similar to Body Battery for example.
 Garmin also do a great job of enabling users to share their runs or activity so we wouldn't be surprised to see Apple take a leaf out of this book.

 We'd like to see battery improvements to match other smartwatches in the market, like the Samsung Galaxy Watch 3 and we'd also like to see more advanced sleep tracking on the Series 7, as well as roaming capabilities.
 Apple revealed sleep tracking as part of watchOS 7, meaning it is available on older Apple Watches too, but it isn't as detailed as some other devices on the market.
 Perhaps some extra hardware on the Series 7 could put it up there with the Fitbit's and Garmin's.

 It would also be great to see the Apple Watch unlock more.
-Rather than just being able to unlock your Mac, perhaps it could act as your office key card too, for example.
+Rather than just being able to unlock your Mac and iPhone when a face mask is detected, perhaps it could act as your office key card too, for example.

 Other possibilities could include things like smart straps, third party support for watch faces, a camera and Face ID or an under display fingerprint sensor, though we suspect the latter are wishful thinking rather than plausible additions, mainly due to lack of space for the sensors.